top of page

 By Patty Laushman

 This week's blog post is a topic near and dear to my heart.
-As a parent of a neurodivergent teen and someone with her own neurodivergence, inclusivity for people who are different from the majority based on any type of characteristic is my dream for the world.
+As a parent of a neurodivergent teen and someone with her own complex cocktail of neurodivergence, inclusivity for people who are different from the majority based on any type of characteristic is my dream for the world.

 This is a core part of my values as a human being, and I believe this inclusivity doesn't just benefit those who are different.
 I believe everyone benefits when all perspectives are included.